 ./requirements.txt.
 Read more.

-For bigger changes, you can select a different environment.
-Deepnote maintains a number of supported runtimes – a few versions of Python and R. Simply pick one from the dropdown, and the hardware will restart with the selected environment.
+Deepnote maintains a number of supported runtime environments – a few versions of Python and R. You can simply pick one from the dropdown, and the hardware will restart with the selected environment.

 Dockerfile file in the root of your project.
-A common use-case is to base this Dockerfile on one of our runtimes, which you can do by specifying the
+Deepnote takes care of building and hosting the Docker image.
+A common use-case is to extend one of the above mentioned supported images by specifying the

 FROM directive at the beginning of the file (such as